ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 8690**<br />
 **Undocumented trace flag**<br />
-Function: Disable the spool on the inner side of nested loop.<br />
+Function: Disable the spool on the inner side of nested loop.
 Spools improve performance in majority of the cases.
 But it’s based on estimates.
 Sometimes, this can be incorrect due to unevenly distributed or skewed data, causing slow performance.
 But in vast majority of situations, you don’t need to manually disable spool with this trace flag.<br />
 Link: https://blogs.msdn.microsoft.com/psssql/2015/12/15/spool-operator-and-trace-flag-8690/
 Link: http://dba.stackexchange.com/questions/52552/index-not-making-execution-faster-and-in-some-cases-is-slowing-down-the-query